Supported Devices

 Special AR Components

-- Define the AR Session Root and Scale
+- Define the AR Session root and scale

 Add aWebARSessionRoot

-Here you can define the user scale to shrink (< 1) or enlarge (> 1) the user in relation to the scene when entering AR.
+component to your root object.
+For AR experiences, often you want to scale the scene to fit the real world. - Define the user scale to shrink (< 1) or enlarge (> 1) the user in relation to the scene when entering AR.

 Controlling object display for XR